spellerberg/quire-rife/content/chapter1.md

 [^156]: Anonymous, *A Memorial and Biographical History of Navarro, Henderson, Anderson, Limestone, Freestone and Leo Counties, Texas,* (Chicago: Lewis Publishing Co.
 1893), 821
 [^157]: Lt.
 Col. Samuel Lee Chambliss Record, 13th Battalion, Louisiana, (Partisan Rangers), Compiled Service Records of Confederate Soldiers who served from the State of Louisiana, M320, RG 109, Roll 26
 [^158]: Samuel L. Chambliss, Republic Pension Files, Republic Pension Records, Texas Comptroller’s Office claims records.
 ARIS-TSLAC, 374-5; Samuel L. Chambliss, Republic Donation Voucher, file # 1319, GLO; Bearss, *The Campaign for Vicksburg,* 1200

-####After the War conditions many parts of the Old South were in chaos.

 [^159]: William L. Richter, *The Army in Texas During Reconstruction: 1865-1870,* (College Station: Texas A&M University Press, 1987), 34
 [^160]: Bearss, *The Campaign for Vicksburg: Vicksburg is the Key,* Vol. 1: 478
 [^161]: William L. Shea and Terrence J. Winschel, *Vicksberg is the Key: Struggle for the Mississippi River,* (Lincoln and London: University of Nebraska Press, 2003), 60